 Highlighter and glitters - shall we?
 This is where we get into the more controversial territory and I’m going to break it down in the simplest of terms to keep it straight forward with no room for interpretation.

 What does non toxic actually mean?

-How do I know if a product is edible?
+How do I know if a product is deemed edible?

-An edible product must have three things; a lot number, expiration date and ingredient list.
+A certified edible product must have three things - a lot number, expiration date and ingredient list.

 Sterling Pearl metallic coloured dusts are a great alternative to highlighters.
-They do not give the true metallic finish of a highlighter, but a gorgeous final look none the less.
-They are 100% edible, FDA approved and kosher certified.
-The dust can be activated with regular proof vodka, which again evaporates leaving just the colour with no aftertaste.
-They are intended to be used on any baked item as detailed earlier.
+They do not give the true metallic finish, but a gorgeous final look none the less!
+They are 100% edible, FDA compliant and kosher certified.
+The dust can be activated with regular proof vodka, everlclear or lemon extract and used on any baked item as detailed earlier.
 They are available in a gorgeous range of metallic colours for gold, silver and rose gold.

 Just like with metallics, glitters have caused a lot of confusion.
 For a long time, Disco Dust was used and marketed as non toxic.
 Soon came Diamondust though and changed the industry as we knew it being a 100% edible, FDA compliant and kosher certified solution.
 Unlike it's counterpart Disco Dust, its a larger particle and cannot be applied to wet icing or it will absorb and lose its sparkle.
 You need to wait until your icing has crusted over to apply it.
 (The tackiness allows it to stick but doesnt absorb it).
 It is a topical application and must remain above the surface to reflect the light.
 Intended for the heavy handed glitter lover, so sprinkle away!